How to Trick Golf Cart Charger?

 In order to charge the dead golf cart battery we first have to connect it with a fully charged battery.
 In order to do that follow these steps:

-3. Connect the positive red clamp from the jumper cable to the positive terminal of the dead battery and the other red end to the positive terminal of the fully charged battery.
+3. Connect the positive red clamp to the positive terminal of the dead battery.
+Connect the negative point to the negative.

 Connect the Charger